CommonAccord/FI-SITRA-RuleBookForFairData/Was/GeneralTerms/Original-01.md

 11.2.=[G/Z/ol-i/s2]

-1 Parties may wish to note that the concept of indirect or consequential damage varies between different jurisdictions.
+FtNt.1.sec=Parties may wish to note that the concept of indirect or consequential damage varies between different jurisdictions.

 11.3.sec=Notwithstanding the aforementioned, the Parties must fully compensate any damages resulting from an intentional or grossly negligent breach of the provisions set out in the Constitutive Agreement.